Visual release hallucinations: History

 The disease was first noted by the Swiss naturalist Charles Bonnet, who described the condition in 1760.
-He documented it in his 90-year-old grandfather who was nearly blind from cataracts in both eyes.
-After Bonnet’s grandfather received bilateral cataract surgery, his vision evolved from slightly better to complete deterioration over time.
+He documented it in his 87-year-old grandfather who was nearly blind from cataracts in both eyes.
+After Bonnet's grandfather received bilateral cataract surgery, his vision evolved from slightly better to complete deterioration over time.
 It was around this period that his visual hallucinations started.
 His hallucinations consisted of perceptions of men, women, birds, carriages, buildings, tapestries, physically impossible circumstances and scaffolding patterns.
 Even though his health was in good shape and he had an absence of any psychiatric disorders, the source of the hallucinations remained unknown.
-At forty years old, Charles Bonnet himself suffered from an unrevealed cause of severe vision loss and experienced the hallucinations.
+At forty years old, Charles Bonnet himself developed an unrevealed cause of severe vision loss and experienced the hallucinations.

 In 1936, Jean Lhermitte and Julian de Ajuriaguerra, concluded that visual hallucinations consist of thalamic lesions as well as ocular pathology.

-In 1967, French-Swiss neurologist, Georges de Morsier, coined the term Charles Bonnet Syndrome in Bonnet's honor.
-De Morsier’s description of CBS implies a concentrated neurodegeneration, usually occurring in the elderly with typical cognition.
-In psychiatric literature, the most commonly accepted interpretation of CBS is that of Gold and Rabins’.
+In 1967, French-Swiss neurologist, Georges de Morsier, coined the term Charles Bonnet syndrome in Bonnet's honor.
+De Morsier's description of CBS implies a concentrated neurodegeneration, usually occurring in the elderly with typical cognition.
+In psychiatric literature, the most commonly accepted interpretation of CBS is that of Gold and Rabins'.
 In 1989, they detailed that the hallucinations associated with CBS are not affecting other sensory modalities.
 They believed that the visual hallucinations are oftentimes stereotyped, persistent, and/or repetitive in nature.